If you’re on a weight loss or fitness journey, you need to read this article.

 Those who succeed in transforming themselves are those who write everything down.
 As they say “That which gets measured gets improved.”

-Or as we say, “track the problem to crack the problem!”
+Or as we tell our 1-on-1 Online Coaching clients, “track the problem to crack the problem!“

 Today, we teach you these life changing habits: